Barokai/web-stuff/README.md

 - Works with any modern web server
 - TypeScript compilation is automatic in watch mode
 - Hot reload is supported when using `http-server`

+## GitHub Actions

+This project uses GitHub Actions for automated deployment to GitHub Pages:

+- **Trigger**: Pushes to the main branch
+- **Process**:
+  1. Sets up Node.js environment
+  2. Detects and compiles all TypeScript projects
+  3. Builds distribution files
+  4. Deploys to GitHub Pages
+- **Configuration**: See `.github/workflows/static.yml`

 ## Browser Support